selimslab/selimslab.github.io/HOME/_projects/pascal.md

 ---
 layout: post
-title: Writing an interpreter in Python for a subset of PASCAL
+title: An interpreter in Python for a subset of PASCAL
 ---

 View step by step at <https://github.com/selimslab/mini/pascal>